 Being able to walk in the narrow streets of the Imperial City is like visiting an open-air museum.
+Not in vain, Cusco is considered the Rome of America.
 Most of the Cusco buildings have significant historical and cultural connotations.
-Among the different buildings, the religious complex known as Coricancha was one of the most sacred and vital temples during the time of the Inca Empire.
-It was geographically located in the middle of the city, but it was also the religious and political center of the Imperial City.
-Today, it is one of the most surprising tourist spots that you can find on a guided tour of the city.
-Its architecture is a clear example of the passage of the Spanish in the ancient Inca city, as well as a cultural treasure to appreciate.
+And, among them, the religious complex known as Coricancha is and was one of the most sacred and vital temples during the time of the Inca Empire.
+It is one of the most surprising tourist spots that you can find on a guided tour through the city.
+Its architecture is a clear example of the conjunction of the Spanish and Inca building styles.
+As well as a cultural treasure to appreciate.
 For this reason, together with the travel experts of Machu Travel Peru, we have prepared a small article about the beautiful Temple of the Sun.

 Everything you need to know about Coricancha

 - Nowadays Coricancha

 What was Coricancha?

 Coricancha was the most important religious temple of Cusco, in the capital of Tawantinsuyo, the territory of the Incas empire.
 It was built in 1438 by Manco Capac and devoted to the Sun.
 Over its structure, the Spanish built the current Santo Domingo convent in 1534.
 Also, Coricancha was the place where the highest positions of the Inca hierarchy (like the same Inca, its relatives, the high priest, and high officials) could enter to pay tribute to their chief god, the sun (Inti in English).
 In other words, it was the most important Inca temple in that period, even considered it holy land where few people could enter it.
 The temple was the religious and political center of the Imperial City.
 And it is included in the list of things to do in Cusco for every tourist who wants to know the beauty of Incas architecture.